thunderrabbit/barefoot_rob/content/_index.md

 ### Stand strong in your personal power and be a leader in your family and community.

-If you'd like to hear more about our events, enter your email below.
+If you'd like to hear more about our workshops, enter your email below.

 <link rel="stylesheet" href="/css/aweber.css">